• Skip to primary navigation

 Tip 3: Have your emergency bin at the bottom of the pantry.

-Tip 4: Store extra herbs, spices, cans on their sides in a shallow drawer to quickly view and grab when needed.
+Tip 4: Store extra herbs, spices, and cans on their sides in a shallow drawer to quickly view and grab when needed.

 herbs spices cans storage drawer